Rime table

 The earliest rime tables are associated with Chinese Buddhist monks, who are believed to have been inspired by the Sanskrit syllable charts in the Siddham script they used to study the language.
-The oldest extant rime tables are the 12th-century Yunjing ("mirror of rhymes") and Qiyin lüe ("summary of the seven sounds"), which are very similar, and believed to derive from a common prototype.
+The oldest extant rime tables are the 12th-century Yunjing ('mirror of rhymes') and Qiyin lüe ('summary of the seven sounds'), which are very similar, and believed to derive from a common prototype.
 Earlier fragmentary documents describing the analysis have been found at Dunhuang, suggesting that the tradition may date back to the late Tang dynasty.

-Some scholars use the French spelling "rime", as used by the Swedish linguist Bernhard Karlgren, for the categories described in these works, to distinguish them from the concept of poetic rhyme.
+Some scholars, such as the Swedish linguist Bernhard Karlgren, use the French spelling rime for the categories described in these works, to distinguish them from the concept of poetic rhyme.

 History

 The Qieyun, produced by Lu Fayan (陸法言 (Lù Fǎyán)) in 601, was a rime dictionary, serving as a guide to the recitation of literary texts and an aid in the composition of verse.
 It quickly became popular during the Tang dynasty, leading to a series of revised and expanded editions, the most important of which was the Guangyun (1008).
 In these dictionaries, characters were grouped first by the four tones, and then into rhyme groups.
 Each rhyme group was subdivided into groups of homophonous characters, with the pronunciation of each given by a fanqie formula, a pair of familiar characters indicating the sounds of the initial and final parts of a syllable respectively.
 The dictionaries typically used several characters for each initial or final.